Coalition of investors taps Water & Wall Group for comms work

 The organization’s goal is to create a baseline of investor stewardship and corporate governance principles for companies listed in the U.S. It includes BlackRock, Vanguard, CalSTRS, and others.
 Since launch, the Investor Stewardship Group has added 10 members to its roster, with about a dozen more waiting for approval.

-Water & Wall is creating a logo and website for the Investor Stewardship Group, as well as working on media relations.
+Water & Wall created a logo and website for the Investor Stewardship Group, and continues working on media relations.
 The organization announced its launch with an advance exclusive in The Wall Street Journal’s online and print editions, leading with the group’s "push for a ban on dual-class shares."

 Water & Wall cofounder Scott Sunshine said the group is targeting audiences including the "top-tier business community" and shareholders at large.
 Entering the second phase of work post-launch, the agency plans to ramp up its influencer marketing efforts by reaching out to law firms and law schools, or "folks who are influential within the governance space who have an online presence," said agency cofounder Andrew Healy.
 The agency will also rely on content marketing, with the group’s website serving as the hub, and social media.